TheRialNiels/Learning_Selenium/docs/booleans.md

 ## Conversion to Boolean

-In Python, certain objects can be evaluated as True or False.
-For example, empty sequences (lists, tuples, strings) and numeric zero values evaluate to False, while non-empty sequences and non-zero numeric values evaluate to True.
+In Python, certain objects can be evaluated as `True` or `False`.
+For example, empty sequences (lists, tuples, strings) and numeric zero values evaluate to `False`, while non-empty sequences and non-zero numeric values evaluate to `True`.

 ```python
 print(bool([]))    # Output: False